 Once the butter is melted, you’ll start to see white foams on the surface and some light brrrr sound (splattering).
 Some milk solids will rise to the top to form foams but most will sink to the bottom of the pan later.

 The butter starts to bubble and you can hear more splattering sound now.
 You’ll also start smelling some weird-quirky aroma and wonder why it’s not the heavenly smell that many has described.
 You just wait.

 Sorry no photos (except for one) in the last stage as I need to watch this golden pot like a hawk!
 There will be photos of the brown butter (scroll bottom).

-To judge if it has browned properly, remove saucepan from heat (because you don’t want to burn the butter while judging the color; bear in mind that the butter will still continue cooking off-heat).
+To judge if it has browned properly, remove saucepan from heat (because you don’t want to burn the milk solids while judging the color; bear in mind that the milk solids will still continue cooking off-heat).
 Then scoop some sunken milk solids to judge the color.
 You can either check the color of the milk solid from your spatula or scoop it on a white plate.

 Here’s a really important note: